Chinese herbology: Nomenclature

 Many herbs earn their names from their unique physical appearance.
 Examples of such names include Niu Xi (Radix cyathulae seu achyranthis), 'cow's knees,' which has big joints that might look like cow knees; Bai Mu Er (Fructificatio tremellae fuciformis), 'white wood ear', which is white and resembles an ear; Gou Ji (Rhizoma cibotii), 'dog spine,' which resembles the spine of a dog.

 Color

-Color is not only a valuable means of identifying herbs, but in many cases also provides information about the therapeutic attributes of the herb.
+Color is not only a valuable means of identifying herbs, but in many cases also provides information about the therapeutic attributes of the material.
 For example, yellow herbs are referred to as huang (yellow) or jin (gold).
 Huang Bai (Cortex Phellodendri) means 'yellow fir", and Jin Yin Hua (Flos Lonicerae) has the label 'golden silver flower."

 Smell and taste

 Unique flavors define specific names for some substances.
 Gan means 'sweet,' so Gan Cao (Radix glycyrrhizae) is 'sweet herb,' an adequate description for the licorice root.
 Ku means 'bitter', thus Ku Shen (Sophorae flavescentis) translates as 'bitter herb.'